juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The Code::Blocks exporter has been removed from the Projucer.

+**Possible Issues**

+It will no longer be possible to generate Code::Blocks projects using the Projucer.

+**Workaround**

+Use a different exporter, such as the Makefile exporter on Linux, or one of the Visual Studio exporters on Windows.

+**Rationale**

+The Code::Blocks IDE does not seem to be actively maintained.
+Other projects are dropping support, with the Code::Blocks generator deprecated in CMake 3.27.
+Additionally, the Code::Blocks exporter did not provide a good user experience, especially for new users on Windows, as it defaulted to using the MinGW toolchain.
+This toolchain tends to be slow to build and link, and is not fully supported by JUCE, missing support for some audio and video backends, and plugin formats.

+## Change

 The tab width when rendering text with the GlyphArrangement and TextLayout classes now equals the width of a space.
 Previously it equaled the width of a tofu character used for missing glyphs.